 The latest edition of Metro Verdicts Monthly provides numbers on false arrest/imprisonment cases.

 I’m surprised the median verdict/settlement is this high because I would think the median case would be one with relatively insignificant injuries except for the inconvenience.
-There are awful exceptions to that rule to be sure but those awful exceptions would be reflected in the average – as opposed to the median.
+There are awful exceptions to that rule, but those awful exceptions would be reflected in the averages—as opposed to the medians.

-While I obviously love these graphs, I wish Metro Verdicts Monthly would provide a little more information.
-I’m not sure if this number only involves police officer false imprisonment cases or also includes non-police cases where, for example, a department store detains someone they wrongfully accuse of shoplifting.
-If I were a juror, I would be more inclined to give a larger award against an overzealous Wal-Mart or Target employee than I would a police officer trying to do his/her job in good faith, albeit negligently.
+While I love these graphs, I wish Metro Verdicts Monthly would provide a little more information.
+I’m not sure if this number only involves police officer false imprisonment cases or also includes non-police cases where, for example, a department store detains someone wrongfully accused of shoplifting.
+If I were a juror, I would give a larger award against an overzealous Wal-Mart or Target employee than I would a police officer trying to do his/her job in good faith, albeit negligently.